MISO: Monitoring Inactivity of Single Older Adults at Home using RGB-D Technology: Introduction

-{Mobility problems, including mobility failure or immobility syndrome, are conditions that can occur when a person is unable to move for an extended period of time.
-They are commonly seen in older people and can lead to functional decline, increased risk of nursing home placement after discharge, and medical complications such as deep venous thrombosis, urinary incontinence, pressure sores, joint contractures, cardiac deconditioning, muscle weakness, and falls \cite{immor}.}
+Mobility problems, which encompass a spectrum of limitations including complete immobility (immobility syndrome) and reduced ability to move, can arise when someone experiences a prolonged period of reduced movement.
+These limitations are particularly prevalent in older adults and can contribute to functional decline, an increased risk of needing long-term care after hospitalization, and various medical complications.
+Examples include deep vein thrombosis, urinary incontinence, pressure sores, joint contractures, cardiac deconditioning, and muscle weakness \cite{immor}. {As these complications often develop gradually, our focus lies on monitoring and analyzing behavior in older adults with long-term mobility limitations.}

-Smart technologies and AI solutions are accelerating the pace of change in healthcare in many areas, such as clinical decision support, patient monitoring, and healthcare intervention \cite{b12}, fall detection \cite{b14}, monitoring patients in hospitals \cite{b15}, or in-home care scenarios \cite{b16}.
-Unobtrusive sensors can work 24/7 in the long term, providing faster, more accurate analysis in a user-focused manner, providing alerts when dangerous situations are detected, saving lives and saving labor.
-This will effectively reduce the manpower, time, and cost demands of healthcare applications, which will bring great benefits to the aging society in the near future.
-In recent years, many studies have been conducted to monitor older adults in their homes using cameras, Stone \emph{et al.} \cite{b14} detect falls using the person's vertical state and motion features.
+Smart technologies and AI solutions are accelerating the pace of change in healthcare in many areas \cite{b12}, \cite{b14}, \cite{b15}, \cite{b16}.
+Unobtrusive sensors can work 24/7 in the long term, providing faster, more accurate analysis in a user-focused manner.
+In recent years, many studies have been conducted to monitor older adults in their homes using camera sensors.
+Stone \emph{et al.} \cite{b14} detect falls using the person's vertical state and motion features.
 Using a depth imagery sensor (Kinect) can largely eliminate the interference of lighting and shadows for visual perception.
 A patient monitoring system is used to lessen the workload of the nurses: two RGB cameras were placed for monitoring patients, one for bed view and the other for room view, to detect bed occupancy, self-extubation, and falls \cite{b15}.
-The above systems have achieved good accuracy in detecting events, meanwhile, video surveillance systems are often unobtrusive and preferred by older adults over wearable measurement devices \cite{b18}.
-However, one of the major concerns with camera-based systems is the \textit{privacy} \cite{b17}.
+The above systems have achieved good accuracy in detecting events, however, one of the major concerns with camera-based systems is \textit{privacy} \cite{b17}.
 This issue must be addressed when convincing people to use such a camera-based system.
 Other challenges of real-world home camera monitoring include effectiveness and adaptation.
 That means accurate detection of anomalous human events in backgrounds for different scenarios, moving objects and pets in the house, and changing lighting conditions, such as sunlight, low light, and TV lighting.